People often ask why this book is called “The Churning”.

 The second churning is the emotions we can sometimes feel as a result: the feelings of uncertainty, anxiety, fear, and loss that naturally arise from so much change.
-Like a sock tumbled around in a washing machine, this is our inner emotional churning.
+Like a sock in a washing machine we feel tumbled about.
+This is our inner emotional churning.

-And the third kind of churning is the same kind of churning that turns cream into butter.
-Because change is nothing new and with the right tools and perspective we can learn to let go of what doesn’t matter and create instead what does.
-We can ‘churn’ ourselves to become whoever and whatever we want to become.
+And the third kind of churning is the churning that turns cream into butter.
+Because ultimately change is nothing new.
+And so, with the right tools and the right perspective, we can learn to ‘churn’ ourselves to become whoever and whatever we want to become.
+We can learn to let go of what doesn’t matter and create instead what does.

 How much outer change and churning is happening in your world?
 How much inner churning has that created?
 Are you using this as an opportunity to churn yourself from cream into the butter you want to become?

 The ancient Hindus described this process in the legend of The Churning of the Milk Ocean.

 Adapted from Inner Leadership: tools for building inspiration in times of change.